HumanSignal/Adala/README.md

 ### Why Choose Adala?

-- **Reliable Agents**: Built upon a foundation of ground truth data, our agents ensure consistent and trustworthy results, making Adala a reliable choice for data processing needs.
+- **Reliable Agents**: Built upon a foundation of ground truth data, agents ensure consistent and trustworthy results, making Adala a reliable choice for data processing needs.

 - **Controllable Output**: For every skill, you can configure the